Redditor Sabotages His Neighbor's Efforts To Find His Runaway Dog

 "There's definitely no excuse for that."

-"The other stuff is understandable but that last part was just you being an asshole."
+"The other stuff is understandable, but that last part was just you being an asshole."

 "It doesn’t seem like you’re scared of dogs, but that you’ve built up resentment towards them"

 Obviously, we are all different, but some politeness wouldn't kill anyone.
-The OP should have, at least, told the lady that the owner was still looking for his dog and showed her where he was.
+The OP should have, at the very least, told the lady that the owner was still looking for his dog and showed her where he was.